mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It still has no official governing body and no regular competitions.

-It is legal in most countries - usually under the same rules as paragliding.
+It is legal in most countries - usually under the same rules as paragliding - but many ski resorts ban it because of the risks involved.

 The risk factor varies from just above skiing if performed on a regular ski slope to outrageously dangerous if performed for jumping across cliffs.